Victoria, Princess Royal: Early life and education

-Princess Victoria was born on 21 November 1840 at Buckingham Palace, London.
+Victoria was born on 21 November 1840 at Buckingham Palace, London.
 She was the first child of Queen Victoria and her husband, Prince Albert.
 When she was born, the doctor exclaimed sadly: "Oh Madame, it's a girl!"
-The queen replied: "Never mind, next time it will be a prince!".
+The queen replied: "Never mind, next time it will be a prince!"
 As a daughter of the sovereign, Victoria was born a British princess.
-In addition, she was heir presumptive to the throne of the United Kingdom, from her birth until the birth of her younger brother Prince Albert Edward (later King Edward VII) on 9 November 1841.
+In addition, she was heir presumptive to the throne of the United Kingdom from her birth until the birth of her younger brother Prince Albert Edward (later King Edward VII) on 9 November 1841.
 On 19 January 1841, she was made Princess Royal, a title sometimes conferred on the eldest daughter of the sovereign.
-To her family, she was known simply as "Vicky".
+To her family, she was known simply as Vicky.

 She was baptised in the Throne Room of Buckingham Palace on 10 February 1841 (on her parents' first wedding anniversary) by the Archbishop of Canterbury, William Howley.
 The Lily font was commissioned especially for the occasion of her christening.
-Her godparents were Queen Adelaide (her great-aunt), the King of the Belgians (her great-uncle), the Duke of Saxe-Coburg and Gotha (paternal grandfather, for whom the Duke of Wellington stood proxy), the Duke of Sussex (her great-uncle), the Duchess of Gloucester (her great-aunt) and the Duchess of Kent (her grandmother).

 The royal couple decided to give their children as complete an education as possible.
-In fact, Queen Victoria, who succeeded her uncle King William IV at the age of 18, believed that she herself had not been sufficiently prepared for the government affairs.
-For his part, Prince Albert, born in the small Duchy of Saxe-Coburg-Gotha, had received a more careful education, thanks to his uncle King Leopold I of Belgium.
+Queen Victoria, who had succeeded her uncle King William IV at the age of 18, believed that she herself had not been sufficiently prepared for government affairs.
+For his part Prince Albert, born in the small Duchy of Saxe-Coburg-Gotha, had received a more careful education thanks to his uncle King Leopold I of Belgium.